 gRPC offers many benefits.
 However, there are several downsides.
 You need to be aware of these weaknesses before using it to develop apps:

 Limited Browser Support

 gRPC heavily utilizes HTTP/2.
 As a result, you cannot directly call a gRPC service from a web browser.
 No browser of today’s world provides the required control over web requests to support the gRPC client.
-Hence, you need to utilize a proxy layer and gRPC-web to perform conversions between HTTP/1.1 and HTTP/2.
+Hence, you need to use a proxy layer and gRPC-web to perform conversions between HTTP/1.1 and HTTP/2.

-Non-human Readable Format
+Non-Human Readable Format

 Protobuf offers several benefits.
-However, it has some downsides.
+However, it also has some downsides.
 For example, it compresses gRPC messages into a non-human readable format.
 Therefore, developers need additional tools to analyze Protobuf payloads on the wire.
 Also, you will require the tools for writing manual requests and debugging the application.

 No Edge Caching